 It is important to identify the cause of anaemia to be able to treat it effectively.
 This is usually done in 2 stages:

 - Stage 1 involves treating the anaemia itself by correcting the iron deficiency.

 - Stage 2 involves finding and treating the underlying cause of the iron deficiency, which should help prevent you getting anaemia again.

 How is anaemia prevented?

 You can reduce your chances of getting anaemia by:

-- seeing your doctor if you are feeling unusually tired
+- seeing your doctor regularly if you have a chronic health condition or if you are feeling unusually tired

 Learn more here about the development and quality assurance of healthdirect content.